 A Biblical piecemaker must also be a Biblical peacemaker.
 An unifier.
 Any division based on just any doctrinal difference will not do.
 There is a wide expanse of difference between the man who marginalizes sin or ignores heresy in the name of “peace”, and the man who refuses to divide over periphery doctrinal questions.
 Both men may appear to be good peacemakers on the surface, but one man is compromised and favouring relationships or artificial comfort, while the other is dedicated to being unified under the banner of Christ.

 Likewise, Biblical peacemaker must also be a Biblical piecemaker.
 A divider.
 Any unity based on social connections or self-gain will not do.
-There is a wide expanse of difference between the man who refuses to have unity with other Christians based on peripheral doctrinal differences, and the man who refuses to pretend that sin or heresy aren’t present.
-Both men may appear to be mean piecemakers on the surface, but one man is compromised and idolizing pet doctrines or tactics, while one man is dedicated to ensuring that it is truly Christ that we are united under.
+There is a wide expanse of difference between the man who refuses to have unity with other Christians based on peripheral doctrinal differences, and the man who refuses to see sin or heresy.
+Both men may appear to be “mean” piecemakers on the surface, but one man is compromised and idolizing pet doctrines, relationships, or tactics, while one man is dedicated to ensuring that it is truly Christ that we are united under.

 When a man seeks false peace, he will inevitably cause sinful division.
 When a man seeks false division, he will inevitably cause sinful peace.

 The enemies of true Biblical peace will often come snarling bitter, slanderous, rivalrous, vitriolic lies.
 These are the low hanging fruit.
 The obvious enemies of peace.

 The enemies of true Biblical peace will also come with gentle reproofs calling on Christians to be nice, ignore sin, and to make sure that everyone “gets along”.